BUEC500C1/twitter-summarizer-rest-service-pntwari/README.md

 For example: 127.0.0.1/google returns, hypothecally, the most recent tweets regarding Google.

 All the previous functions are still done.
 A front end web end is added.

+To run locally, with flask installed, do this: export FLASK_APP=basic.py export FLASK_ENV=development flask run

+The http link shall appear for the web application.